-New York City is one of the hottest places to be this summer (not quite literally, but you know).
-There are many free events this summer, fun festivals, and great attractions the whole family can enjoy that you’ll find yourself with so much to choose from that you’ll never want to leave.
+New York City is one of the hottest places to be this summer.
+There are so many free events, fun festivals, and exciting attractions for the whole family to enjoy, you’ll never want to leave.

 Choose the 90-minute or two-hour journey into the waters off Manhattan, and return refreshed by the sea air, and relaxed by the intimate experience.